odoo-odev/odev/README.md

 ### `restore`

-Restore an Odoo dump file to a local database and import its filestore if present. '.sql', '.dump' and '.zip' files are supported.
+Restore an Odoo dump file to a local database and import its filestore if present. '.sql', '.sql.gz', '.dump' and '.zip' files are supported.

 ### `run`